20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Is Vietnam cheap or expensive?

-Vietnam is very affordable with budget travelers.
-Spending $30-50 per day & luxury options still costing less than in Western countries.
+Vietnam is very affordable with budget travelers spending $30-50 per day and luxury options still costing less than in Western countries.

 Is Hanoi or Ho Chi Minh City better?